mgenware/qing-button/README.md

 ### CSS Variables

-lit-button also has some CSS variables for quick customization.
+qing-button also has some CSS variables for quick customization.

 `--button-outline-color` focus outline color, defaults to `8dc3eb`.